-Most weather radar systems, such as NEXRAD in the United States, do not characterize migratory flight altitudes in the <200m band effectively due to ground-level obstacles and the curvature of the Earth, which causes the lowest observable altitude to increase proportionally with distance from the weather radar station (Rogers et al. 2020).
-Horton et al. (2016), which characterized mean flight altitudes for nocturnal migrants as 418–459m a.g.l. throughout the United States, did not observe flight altitudes below 120m likely due to this restriction.
-Several studies using bird-mounted transmitters and dataloggers, however, have been better able to characterize the low altitude flights of nocturnal migrants.
-Bowlin et al. (2015) found that, of 13 tracked Swainson’s Thrush (Catharus ustulatus) migratory flights, one bird spent over an hour flying at altitudes <100m before rising to altitudes of 300–500m, and another spent the entirety of its short (~2 hour) migratory flight at an altitude of ~40 m.
-Although Norevik et al. (2021) did not transform their calculations of height above mean sea level to height above ground level, their observations of European Nightjar (Caprimulgus europaeus) flight altitudes suggest that nightjars spend an appreciable portion of their migratory flights <200m above the ground, especially in fall.
-There is likely to be considerable inter-species variation in flight altitudes due to morphological and physiological adaptations of species affecting their ability to achieve higher altitudes during their migratory flights (Butler 2016), which could cause increased susceptibility to collision with airspace obstacles for lower flying species.
+Most weather radar systems, such as NEXRAD in the United States, do not characterize migratory flight altitudes in the <200m band effectively because ground-level obstacles and the curvature of the Earth causes the lowest observable altitude to increase with distance from the weather radar station (Rogers et al. 2020).
+Horton et al. (2016) estimated mean flight altitudes for nocturnal migrants throughout the United States as 418–459m a.g.l., and did not observe any flight altitudes below 120m.
+Several studies using bird-mounted transmitters and dataloggers, however, have characterized low altitude flights of nocturnal migrants.
+Bowlin et al. (2015) found that of 13 tracked Swainson’s Thrush (Catharus ustulatus) migratory flights, one bird spent over an hour flying at altitudes <100m before rising to altitudes of 300–500m.
+A second thrush another spent the entirety of its ~2 hour migratory flight at an altitude of ~40 m.
+Norevik et al. (2021) recorded heights above mean sea level for European Nightjar (Caprimulgus europaeus) which suggest that nightjars spend an appreciable portion of their migratory flights <200m above the ground, especially during fall.
+There is likely to be considerable inter-species variation in flight altitudes due to morphological and physiological adaptations affecting the ability to achieve higher altitude flight (Butler 2016), and a proclivity to fly at low altitudes could cause increased susceptibility to collision with airspace obstacles.

-The American Woodcock (Scolopax minor, hereafter woodcock) is a species that has long been thought to migrate at low altitudes.
+The American Woodcock (Scolopax minor, hereafter woodcock) has long been thought to migrate at low altitudes.
 Even before tracking data was available, Mendall and Aldous (1943) estimated that woodcock migrate at altitudes 12–15m based on the high rate of woodcock collisions with power lines, telephone, and telegraph wires.
 Woodcock are among the most frequently found birds after building collisions in major cities such as Minneapolis (Loss et al. 2019) and Chicago (Van Doren et al. 2021), and there are records of mass building collision events occurring when woodcock are caught in snowstorms during their early spring migration (Loss et al. 2020).
-Woodcock morphology is believed to play a role in their susceptibility to building collisions; the species is comparatively rotund and has shorter wings than many other nocturnal migrants, which may make the species less maneuverable during migratory flight (Loss et al. 2020).
-The comparative positioning of woodcock eyes further back on the head than most other species, presumably to assist in avoiding predation and facilitate their non-visual method of foraging for earthworms, also substantially reduces their binocular vision, which likely impedes their ability to avoid airspace obstacles (Cobb 1959, Martin 1994).
-Woodcock have been declining at a rate of 0.8% per year since surveys began in the 1960s, and migratory mortality has been identified as a potential factor in the species’ decline (Cooper and Rau 2012, Loss et al. 2020).
+Woodcock morphology is believed to play a role in their susceptibility to building collisions; the species is comparatively rotund and has shorter wings than many other nocturnal migrants, which may make woodcock less maneuverable during migratory flight (Loss et al. 2020).
+The comparative positioning of woodcock eyes further back on the head than most other birds provides greater peripheral vision but also substantially reduces their binocular vision, which may impede their ability to avoid airspace obstacles (Cobb 1959, Martin 1994).
+Woodcock have declined at a rate of 0.8% per year since surveys began in the 1960s, and migratory mortality has been identified as a potential causal factor (Cooper and Rau 2012, Loss et al. 2020).